amezer/Game-Dev-Repo/README.md

 # Game-Dev-Repo
-This is a public repository specifically for accessing Game Dev files to any computer.
+This is a public repository specifically for accessing Game Dev files from any computer.